bebman615/hello-world/README.md

 # hello-world
 This is my first GitHub project.

-We'll this is the story all about how my life got flipped upside down.
+Well this is the story all about how my life got flipped upside down.